dsnopek/godot-docs/classes/class_randomnumbergenerator.rst

 \ **Note:** The underlying algorithm is an implementation detail and should not be depended upon.

-To generate a random float number (within a given range) based on a time-dependant seed:
+To generate a random float number (within a given range) based on a time-dependent seed:

 ::